Skip to main content

 The restoration of a youthful GH pulse sets off a cascade of positive metabolic changes.
 First, elevated GH levels promote lipolysis, the breakdown of stored fats, particularly in stubborn visceral depots.
 These fats are then mobilized to be used as energy.

-Second, the anabolic nature of the GH/IGF-1 axis supports the maintenance and growth of tissue.
+Second, the anabolic nature of the GH/IGF-1 axis supports the maintenance and growth of lean muscle tissue.
 Muscle is a highly metabolically active tissue; the more you have, the higher your resting metabolic rate.
 Third, this entire process influences glucose metabolism.

 Academic